Types of grants for exporters

 For eligible SME exporters who are:

-- exporting eligible products
+• exporting eligible products

-- seeking to expand export promotion activity
+• seeking to expand export promotion activity

-- undertaking a strategic shift.
 This is a change in your business strategy which supports:

-- expanding your marketing or promotional activities to target a new export market in a new country, and/or
+• expanding your marketing or promotional activities to target a new export market in a new country, and/or

-- expanding your marketing or promotional activities to support a substantive change of product, to be exported to a new market in a new country, or an existing export market.
+• expanding your marketing or promotional activities to support a substantive change of product, to be exported to a new market in a new country, or an existing export market.
 A 'substantive change of product' is a new and separate eligible product or eligible service that is independent of and substantially different from any previous export product or service.

-Read section 4.2.4 in the EMDG Guidelines for more information.
+Read section 4.2.3 and 4.2.4 in the EMDG Guidelines for more information on Tier 3.
+Read examples of expanding and strategic shift.

-Please note: This amended definition of Strategic Shift for Round 3 does not affect Round 1 or Round 2 tier 3 grantees.
+Please note: This amended definition of strategic shift for Round 3 does not affect Round 1 or Round 2 tier 3 grantees.
 These tier 3 requirements remain the same as detailed in your grant agreement.

 Grants for representative bodies